Why does Trump want Greenland to be part of the U.S.?

 Mr. Trump has repeatedly claimed the U.S. needs Greenland for national security purposes.

 "It's so strategic right now," he told reporters on Jan.
-4. "Greenland is covered with Russian and Chinese ships all over the place ...
+4, claiming "Greenland is covered with Russian and Chinese ships all over the place. ...
 We need Greenland from the standpoint of national security, and Denmark is not going to be able to do it."

-"The Americans have a strong interest in overseeing the activities of foreign countries in Greenland because it's such a big security asset for foreign states, and due to that, any investment or activity, from the American point of view, may be seen as a security threat," Frank Sejersen, associate professor at the University of Copenhagen, told CBS News earlier this year.
+Mikkel Olesen, a Danish foreign policy and diplomacy researcher, told CBS News earlier this month that there aren't Russian and Chinese ships all over the Arctic, but there are Russian planes, and there has historically been a lack of situational awareness in the region.

+"This is something that the U.S. used to do itself.
+I mean, throughout the Cold War, the U.S. had a line of radar stations across Greenland and the U.S. chose to close down those radar stations because the Cold War ended," Olesen said.
+"Now, that's not to say that Denmark as an ally isn't obligated to try to help the U.S. handling that problem, not at all.
+I'm just saying that the status quo before Donald Trump was that the U.S was very happy about being able to just have a free hand in Greenland to handle those issues."

-The Danish government has, however, made it clear that the U.S. is welcome to expand its military presence in Greenland, and that protecting the island from any potential adversaries should be the joint responsibility of the NATO alliance.
+The Danish government has made it clear that the U.S. is welcome to expand its military presence in Greenland, and that protecting the island from any potential adversaries should be the joint responsibility of the NATO alliance.

+"Put up warning systems, missile systems, soldiers, etc. Just by asking, you can," Danish lawmaker Lars Christian Brask, vice-chair of the Danish Parliament's Foreign Policy Committee, told CBS News earlier this month.
+"It's not you [the U.S.] running the country, but you have the options, the possibility, of having troops, material ... equipment in Greenland.
+You just have to ask."

-Members of the U.S. Congress have openly questioned Mr. Trump's claim of a Russian or Chinese security threat to Greenland, including Senate Intelligence Committee deputy chair Mark Warner, a Democrat from Virginia, who dismissed it as fictitious and said Mr. Trump himself posed the only threat to the island's security.
+Members of the U.S. Congress have openly questioned Mr. Trump's claim of a Russian or Chinese security threat to Greenland, including Senate Intelligence Committee deputy chair Mark Warner, a Democrat from Virginia, who said "The only country that is, frankly, benefiting the most from this chaos are both Russia and China."

-Former U.S. Ambassador to Denmark Rufus Gifford also told CBS News that there was no truth to Mr. Trump's claim of a threat to the island from the U.S. adversaries.
+Former U.S. Ambassador to Denmark Rufus Gifford also disputed Mr. Trump's claim of a threat to the island from the U.S. adversaries.

+When asked earlier this month what specifically the United States would gain in terms of national security by taking control of Greenland, given all that the U.S. is able to do already, White House press secretary Karoline Leavitt said: "More control over the Arctic region and ensuring that China and Russia and our adversaries cannot continue their aggression in this very important and strategic region.
+And there would be many other benefits as well that, again, the president and his national security team are currently talking about."

 Control over a new, valuable route for shipping

-A Russian commercial vessel, aided by an icebreaker, first traversed the NSR in the winter in February 2021.
+A Russian commercial vessel, aided by an icebreaker, first traversed the Northern Sea Route in the winter in February 2021.

 The other route, called the Northwest Passage, comes close to Greenland's coastal waters and is more likely of concern to the Trump administration.